 BJJ Neck Conditioning Exercises

 Neck conditioning exercises for BJJ and grappling martial arts do not need to be complicated.
 All you need is versatility and smart programming.
 For that purpose, we’ve created three categories of neck conditioning exercises.
 First up are those that involve isolated neck movements.
-Next, it’s full body moves that strengthen the neck.
+Next, its full-body moves strengthen the neck.
 And finally, we have the exercises that require additional equipment to help our necks become better suited for Jiu-Jitsu.

 These are probably the easiest of the bunch.
-Isolated neck exercises are those you usually do in warm up before every class.
-Or at least you should be doing.
-They involve bending the neck in all directions, twisting the neck in all directions and rolling the neck.
+Isolated neck exercises are those you usually do in the warm-up before every class.
+Or at least you should be doing it.
+They involve bending the neck in all directions, twisting the neck in all directions, and rolling the neck.
 Basically, they cover all the basic movement patterns of the neck.

 Full Body Exercises